Fuso Trucks America: FE and FG models

 Since 2010 or 2012, all Diesel models of the company's Canter FE and FG models use the same basic Fuso 4P10 model 3.0L (183.0 cu.in.) dual overhead cam (DOHC), 4-stroke, water-cooled, turbocharged, intercooled diesel engine with four valves per cylinder.
-Engine output on all Canter FE/FG Series diesel models, according to the company's published specifications, is 161 HP @ 3500 rpm and 295 lb-ft of torque @ 1600 rpm.
+Engine output on all Canter FE/FG Series diesel models, according to the company's published specifications, was 161 HP @ 3500 rpm and 295 lb-ft of torque @ 1600 rpm.

-All models except the Gas engine come standard with a Mitsubishi Fuso DUONIC™ electronic 6-speed Dual clutch transmission (DCT) with overdrive.
-The Canter FG4X4 also comes standard with on demand four-wheel drive and reduction gear in a heavy-duty transfer case.
-Emissions control to meet the 2010 EPA standards is provided by Daimler Truck's BlueTec system.
+All models except the Gas engine came standard with a Mitsubishi Fuso DUONIC™ electronic 6-speed Dual clutch transmission (DCT) with overdrive.
+The Canter FG4X4 also came standard with on demand four-wheel drive and reduction gear in a heavy-duty transfer case.
+Emissions control to meet the 2010 EPA standards was provided by Daimler Truck's BlueTec system.

+Gasoline engine units were powered by a GM Powertrain 6.0-liter Vortec V8 mated to an Allison 1000 six-speed automatic gearbox.
+Notably, because of the Allison transmission, these trucks were the only gasoline-powered cab forward trucks to be offered with a PTO provision.
+Development of these trucks began in 2017, with initial deliveries taking place in late 2018.

-All of the Canter models have a 12,000-mile service interval (oil changes/routine maintenance) as standard.
+All of the Canter models had a 12,000-mile service interval (oil changes/routine maintenance) as standard.